epatel/echoserver/README.md

 # Echo Server

 I created this echo server for a couple of personal projects.
 I run it on a private server and use it to connect devices and create a simple push feature between the connected devices.
-Recently I bought a Ring ZERO (a bluetooth enabled ring that can recognise gestures) and wanted to make a Spotify client that could play in the background.
+Recently I bought a Ring ZERO (a bluetooth enabled ring that can recognise gestures) and wanted to make a Spotify client that could play in the background and recieve ring gestures.
 This could not be made with the ordinary ring0 SDK so I came up with the idea to use this echo server.
 So to share this solution I now share the echo server here.
+I also added the echo server connection to the `Simple Track Playback` sample code here https://github.com/epatel/ios-sdk

 ```
 ./echoserver.py